jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 no refuge from Allah, except in Him, He re- deemed them, so that they may repent.
 Allah is the Redeemer, the Merciful.
-119. O you who believe!
-Be conscious of Allah, and be with the sincere.
+119. Muslims,  Be conscious of Allah, and be with the sincere.
 120. It is not for the inhabitants of Medina and the Desert-Arabs around them to stay behind